Your organization likely shares a variety of sensitive information with third parties in order to carry out critical processes.

-To ensure your information is kept secure as it moves between your systems and theirs, you can use managed file transfer software.
+To ensure your information is kept secure as it moves between your systems and theirs, you can use managed file transfer (MFT) software.

 We’ll explain how this software keeps your data protected, some of the ways you can use it, and the pros and cons of leveraging it.
-But to start, let’s clarify what a managed file transfer (MFT) solution is.
+But to start, let’s clarify what an MFT solution is.

 What is a managed file transfer solution?